ProtonMail/proton-bridge/BUILDS.md

 * Windres (windows)
 * libglvnd and libsecret development files (linux)

+Note: on aarch64 Linux distribution you can build Bridge without a GUI (No official support)

 To enable the sending of crash reports using Sentry please set the `main.DSNSentry` value with the client key of your sentry project before build.
 Otherwise, the sending of crash reports will be disabled.